Makers Boot Camp

 1. AO: Recommended by the Japanese government as a trustable company with high quality, it’s an intuitive premium IoT voice recorder and messaging device.
 It connects to an app that interprets, organised and manages the data (AI).

-2. Atmoph: Smart window with multiple functions, from 4K-Shot videos to live streaming and high quality sounds.
+2. Atmoph: Co-founded by two ex-Nintendo engineers, this smart window brings multiple functions, from 4K-Shot videos to live streaming and high quality sounds.
 One of the first Kickstarted campaigns well succeed in Japan.

-4. Hacarus: Smart scale to provide a better lifestyle based on a balanced diet.
+4. Hacarus: Co-founded by Kenshin, a former-Sony Engineer, this smart scale provides a better lifestyle based on a balanced diet.
 It was well succeed on Makuake, Japanese crowdfunding platform.

 5. UpPerforma: Eagle Eye, a smart device for football players that uses location data to measure each player’s position, gauge their speed, and generate a heat map of the entire team as a whole.